 Hereford’s two houses -- Norris and Whyburn -- are air-conditioned, with rooms opening onto common hallways.
 Approximately 28 students live on each floor, sharing a common bathroom and two furnished lounges.
 In general, rooms are double-occupancy for first-year students, and single-occupancy for upperclass students.

 Please see Hereford College's website to learn more about this vibrant community and see the current calendar of events.
-Also note that upperclass students living in Hereford College may be required to participate in a meal plan.
+Also note that upperclass students living in Hereford College are required to participate in a meal plan.

 How the Houses Got Their Names